 These scholarships are offered to superior degree students who experience financial difficulties in continuing graduate work.
 The grant varies from one-third to the full amount of tuition fees.
 Applications are accepted after entrance to the university.
-The notice for date of orientation, application period, etc. will be posted on the web bulletin board on Loyola.
+The notice for date of orientation, application period, etc. will be posted on the online bulletin board of the center for Student Affairs on the "Loyola".